 Here are a few frequently asked questions we hear in undergraduate admissions.
 If you don't find the answer to your question, please contact us – we are here to help.

 The application will "start" your application file, and you've likely included your essay with the application.
-You'll need to request to have your academic transcript sent to us—and depending on your major, we hope that you'll send your official test scores to Quinnipiac.
+You'll need to request to have your academic transcript sent to us and, depending on your major, it is either required or optional (though highly encouraged) to send your official test scores to Quinnipiac.
 We require one letter of recommendation (guidance counselor or teacher), but you can have a second one sent to us if you wish.
 High school seniors should send their first quarter grades when they're available.

 Q. If I'm submitting them, do you want all my test scores or just the highest ones?